 Copyright © Nucleus Medical Media, Inc.

-PML is caused by a specific papovavirus, known as JC virus.
+PML is caused by a specific papovavirus, known as John Cunningham (JC) virus.
 Many people get this infection in childhood.
 It produces no illness and generally does not infect the nervous system.
 It reactivates later in life in people who have suppressed immune systems.

 The virus damages oligodendrocytes, the cells in the central nervous system (CNS) which produce myelin, the material that wraps around nerves.
-This impairs nerve function.
+Less myelin around the nerves impairs nerve function.

 PML is most common in people with suppressed immune systems.
 Suppressed immune systems may be the result of: HIV/AIDS

 CancerChronic steroid therapyRare, inherited immunodeficiencies